 - Brimar CV4003 – These are really popular.
 Also British.
 Brimar was one of the absolute premier tube manufacturers in the world.
 You may not have seen them as much in the U.S. because much of their business was supplying the military in Europe.
 So while they are very rare here, their quality and precision is incredible and they are worth seeking out.
 This tube does not exaggerate or soften the top end.
 It's very neutral and has a wonderful midband.

 The 5AR4's used in our preamplifiers are considered to be fantastic.
+It is as close as you are going to get to a classic Mullard.
+We have found that the Mullard and Gold Lion Russian re-issues are not quite as dependable in PrimaLuna preamps, so it’s best to stay stock when it comes to current production 5AR4’s.
 There is a vintage tube that is quite popular called a Philips 5R4GYS.
-The net effect of that tube is a slightly warmer presentation.
+Very cool looking tube that lasts a long time.
+It has a slightly warmer presentation, if you need that.
 A lot of people like it, but if your speakers don't have enough top end, it may not be a good idea.

 ProLogue Premium, and discontinued models ProLogue Three, DiaLogue Three: All four of the smaller tubes will have the same effect on the sound.
 To try a different "flavor" of tube, you don't have to change all of them.
 You can, if you choose to, do just one tube on each side, left and right.
 If you like what you get, go further.
 See photo below: